-The staff team are on duty on a rotational basis for fair delegation of work.
-An alternate manager is identified to provide oversight and support to the team also.
-In the event of unplanned absence, a manager will send out an email to the full team requesting for a worker to volunteer to undertake and action duty tasks.
+In the planned absence of the Team Manager, the Referral Information Coordinator will monitor the inbox, forwarding on duty tasks to staff on a numbered rotational basis for fair delegation of work.
+An alternative Manager is identified to provide oversight and support to the team.
+In the event of unplanned absence, the Referral Information Coordinator will send out duty tasks to the full team for a worker to volunteer to undertake and action.
 Operations Manager direction will be sought in the event that there is capacity and response challenge to duty work.